lttlwrld/phase-1-cli-project/README.md

 ## License

 This project is licensed under the MIT License.
-Read [LICENSE](https://github.com/lttlwrld/phase-1-cli-project/blob/main/LICENSE)
+See [LICENSE](https://github.com/lttlwrld/phase-1-cli-project/blob/main/LICENSE).